mickem/www.nsclient.org/content/blog/nsclient++/2010/2010-12-25/fixed-crash-thank-you-breakpad/post.md

 assignment for the parent\_ pointer meaning in some rare cases when performance counters was not working properly we would not get a valid value which in conjunction with an problem in the counter would yield this error.
-Anyways, to make a long story short: \*Thank you Google breakpad and whomever sent in the crash report!\* Tomorrow I will write up a quick tutorial/info page on how to enable crash report submissions and how you can help out the development by submitting (manually if you prefer) crash reports whenever you have a problem! // Michael Medin
+Anyways, to make a long story short: '''Thank you Google breakpad and whomever sent in the crash report!'''
+Tomorrow I will write up a quick tutorial/info page on how to enable crash report submissions and how you can help out the development by submitting (manually if you prefer) crash reports whenever you have a problem! // Michael Medin